smarter-sh/community/github-management/new-membership-procedure.md

-# Adding a new member to a Kubernetes GitHub Org
+# Adding a new member to a Smarter GitHub Org

-This procedure outlines the steps to add someone to a Kubernetes GitHub organization.
+This procedure outlines the steps to add someone to a Smarter GitHub organization.
 These directions are based off of the [community membership] guidelines.
 If there is a discrepancy as to the exact membership requirements, the [community membership] guidelines take precedence.

 ## Membership Requirements

-All members of the Kubernetes GitHub org are required to do the following:
+All members of the Smarter GitHub org are required to do the following:

 - Have 2FA enabled on their GitHub account